As is the way with most programming concepts, documentation is vital. An API might as well be gibberish if the documentation isn’t laid out properly.

 Be detailed: It’s important to put in all the important bits of information but you should try to do that in as few words as possible.
 Have an outline that lets you break concepts down into concise bits.

 Be instructional: Let your users know where to begin and where to end.
-Detail complex pieces of information in clearly outlines steps.
-Give examples where necessary
+Detail complex pieces of information in clearly outlined steps.
+Give examples where necessary.

 Your readers want all the help they can get.
 Don’t be stingy with information.
 Point to any relevant guides and supporting resources that they may need.
 Don’t leave them guessing.
 Some examples of supporting documents are: